shubhambhattar/helm-templates/README.md

 ## Background
-This repository aims to provide you with Kubernetes Resource templates that you can use in you chart with minimal changes.
+This repository aims to provide you with Kubernetes resource templates that you can use in your chart with minimal changes.

 # How this project helps?
 To create a new skeleton chart, run the following command (which will provide you with a basic structured chart):